4rnav/FlutterUdemy/README.md

 # FlutterUdemy
-A collection of apps built with the Flutter bootcamp on UDemy
+A collection of apps built with the Flutter bootcamp on Udemy